Skip to content

 On March 7, 2013, the SaVE Act amended the Clery Act to include three additional crimes that are required to be reported.
 The additional crimes are domestic violence, dating violence, and stalking.

-On December 23, 2024, the Stop Campus Hazing Act (SCHA) amended the Clery Act to include hazing incidents to be reported as well.
+On December 23, 2024, the Stop Campus Hazing Act (SCHA) amended the Clery Act to also require the reporting of hazing incidents.

 Clery Frequently Asked Questions